DragonMinded/bemaniutils/README.md

 want to install Python 3.6 as your system python, it is recommended to use virtualenv to create a virtual environment.
 The rest of the installation will assume you have Python 3.6 working properly (and are in an activated virtual environment if this is the route you've chosen to go).
+If you have a newer version of python available this code should be compatible with that as well.
 This code is designed to run on Linux.
-However, it has been tested successfully on Windows and OSX as it doesn't use any system libraries and sticks to pure python.
-YMMV in this regard, however, since the whole suite is built and tested using a Debian-based derivative.
+However, it has been tested successfully on Windows and OSX as it doesn't use any system libraries and contains pure Python implementations of all necessary pieces.
+YMMV in this regard, however, since the whole suite is built and tested using a Debian-based derivative and several critical pieces of code have much faster Cython implementations.

 To install the required libraries, run the following command out of the root of the repository.
 This should allow all of the programs to at least start, but it still